Compressing Over-the-Counter Markets: The model

-Centralized exchange-traded market markets can indeed be framed as bi-partite networks consisting of customers exclusively interacting with each other on the buy and sell spectrum and thus $v^{net}_i = v^{gross}_i, ~~ \forall i\in N$.
+\end{lemma} \begin{proof} ~ Proof see Appendix~\ref{app-proofs}. \end{proof} This result shows that intermediation decouples gross and net levels.
+Excess is a market-wide variable extending the individual level measurement introduced by \cite{atkeson2015entry}.
+Note that this result also explicitly shows why the existence of notional excess is intrinsic to OTC markets as stated in the following Corollary:\footnote{Note the special case of bilaterally netted positions.
+In the business practice of some instruments such as CDS contracts, two institutions sometimes terminate or reduce their outstanding bilateral position by creating an offsetting position (i.e., obligation of similar characteristics in the opposite direction).
+Such setting also generates excess.
+While this mechanism cannot be framed as intermediation per se, our formal network definition still applies.
+From a purely mathematical perspective, both participants are active on the buy and sell side and the related results remain.}

-\begin{corollary} In the presence of dealers, over-the-counter markets always exhibit positive notional excess. \end{corollary}
+\begin{corollary} In the presence of dealers, over-the-counter markets always exhibit strictly positive notional excess. \end{corollary}

-Even if some OTC markets exhibit customer-customer trading relationships, those interactions do not contribute to notional excess.
-It is the activity of dealers that generates notional excess both in the intra-dealer segment and in the dealer-customer segment.
-Several studies have stated the prevalent role of dealers in over-the-counter markets \citep{duffie2005over} and others have shown the high levels of notional concentration in the dealers segment of OTC markets \citep{atkeson2013market,abad2016shedding,derrico2016flow} as illustrated in Figure~\ref{fig-bowtie-illustration}.
-We also document these feature in the empirical section of this paper.
+Even if some OTC markets exhibit customer-customer trading relationships, those interactions do not contribute to notional excess.\footnote{\cite{duffie2005over} stated the prevalent role of dealers in OTC markets.
+Furthermore \cite{atkeson2013market,abad2016shedding,derrico2016flow} have documented the high levels of notional concentration in the dealers segment of OTC markets, also illustrated in Figure~\ref{fig-bowtie-illustration}.
+We also document these features in the empirical Section of this paper.}

-Finally, note the special case of bilaterally netted positions.
-It often happens that two institutions having an outstanding trade decide to terminate this trade by creating an offsetting trade (i.e., contract of similar characteristics in the opposite direction).
-Such a situation also generates excess as trades are accounted for in the gross position while they do not contribute to the net position of each counterparty.
-While those mechanisms cannot be framed as intermediation, the formal network definition still applies (i.e., both institutions are active on the buy and sell side) and the related results are unchanged (i.e., existence of notional excess).